larsks/blog.oddbit.com-posts/2015-09-29-migrating-cinder-volumes-between-openstack-environments.md

     YTc1LWUxNDMtNGQ4YS05YjkzLWUyNDZhZjhlNmE3ZCIsICJzaXplIjogMX0=

-While not critical to this process, it may be interesting to see that this string actually decodes do:
+While not critical to this process, it may be interesting to see that this string actually decodes to:

     {
         "availability_zone": "nova",